zibo-kth/starter-academic-v2/content/home/background.md

   - title: Research engineer in Acoustics
-    company: see more information in Detailed Experiences
+    company: See more information in url:'#experience'
     company_url: ''
     location:
     date_start: '2019-04-30'